 If you pay for your investment property to be sprayed or fumigated by a professional pest controller, then you will generally be entitled to a tax deduction.

 A property agent charges fees for maintaining your investment property on your behalf.
 They list their monthly charges in the property agent’s summary.
-This includes year-end financial statement, tenant reference-check fees, leasing fees and monthly rental statement fees – which are all tax deductible.
+This includes the year-end financial statement, tenant reference-check fees, leasing fees, and monthly rental statement fees – which are all tax deductible.
 You will receive the net rental income after the property agent deducts their monthly fee.

-A repair on an investment property is generally tax deductible since renovations, improvements, replacements and extensions are treated differently and are generally deductible over more than one year.
+A repair on an investment property is generally tax deductible since renovations, improvements, replacements, and extensions are treated differently and are generally deductible over more than one year.